jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 Machine learning library provides pre-built layers with feed forward and backpropagation.
 Many DL class assignments spend a large amount of time in backpropagation.
 With vectorization and some ad hoc functions, the process is error prone but not necessary hard.
 Let's summaries the step above again with some good tips.

-> Draw the forward pass and backpropagation pass with clear notication of variables that we used in the program.
+> Draw the forward pass and backpropagation pass with clear notification of variables that we used in the program.
 Add functions, derivatives and the shape for easy reference.

 <div class="imgcap">
 <img src="/assets/dl/fp.jpg" style="border:none;width:75%">